molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 <sub><sup>*Figure 6.
 Example of RepeatedSourceVariables filled out in Excel.*</sup></sub>

 #### *CollectionEvents* sheet
-The *CollectionEvents* sheet is optional.
+The *CollectionEvents* sheet is optional, and is most often used in the case of cohorts.
 The timing of data collection in events is defined in the *CollectionEvents* sheet.
 It can be used to describe time periods within which the data for variables are collected.
 The events are defined here and referred to from the sheets *SourceVariables* and/or *RepeatedSourceVariables*.

 | *Column name* | *Description* | *Remarks* |
 | --- | --- | --- |